Can I Insure a Car That Is Not In My Name?

 The best way to get insurance for a vehicle you do not own is to prove insurable interest.
 You need to prove that you have a reason to insure that vehicle.

-If you own the vehicle, then you can provide the car’s registration or title (i.e. the pink slip) to prove insurable interest.
+If you own the vehicle, you can provide the car’s registration or title (i.e. the pink slip) to prove insurable interest.

-If you do not own the vehicle, then the car’s registration or title will not be in your name, making it difficult to get insurance.
+If you do not own the vehicle, the car’s registration or title will not be in your name, making it difficult to get insurance.
 However, you may still be able to prove insurable interest by co-titling the vehicle.

 How to Co-Title a Vehicle